sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 }
 ```

+Calling `error(...)` will throw an exception, making it easy to stop execution from inside helper functions.

-If an _unexpected_ error is thrown, SvelteKit will invoke [`handleError`](hooks#shared-hooks-handleerror) and treat it as a 500 Internal Error.
+If an [_unexpected_](/docs/errors#unexpected-errors) error is thrown, SvelteKit will invoke [`handleError`](hooks#shared-hooks-handleerror) and treat it as a 500 Internal Error.

+> [In SvelteKit 1.x](migrating-to-sveltekit-2#redirect-and-error-are-no-longer-thrown-by-you) you had to `throw` the error yourself

 ## Redirects

 To redirect users, use the `redirect` helper from `@sveltejs/kit` to specify the location to which they should be redirected alongside a `3xx` status code.
+Like `error(...)`, calling `redirect(...)` will throw an exception, making it easy to stop execution from inside helper functions.

 ```js
 /// file: src/routes/user/+layout.server.js